As featured on Guardian Sport

 In the iconic colours of Ajax, and the eminent city of Amsterdam, Suárez struck a golden strike partnership with Klaas-Jan Huntelaar, became club captain, married his childhood sweetheart, and fathered his first child.
 He also hit 81 goals in 110 appearances, took a fair amount of suspensions and controversies on the chin and earned a big-money move to the promised land of the English Premier League.

-Despite being pipped to the 2016 Ballon d’Or by Cristiano Ronaldo, team-mate Lionel Messi, and Antoine Griezmann, Suárez is undeniably at the peak of his powers.
-He’ll celebrate his 30th birthday in 2017, and can surely expect a card from Ron Jans.
+Despite being pipped to the Ballon d’Or by Cristiano Ronaldo and teammate Lionel Messi, in recent years, Suárez is undeniably at the peak of his powers.
+He celebrated his 30th birthday in 2017, and surely received a card from Ron Jans.
 Perhaps the gift of a modest green umbrella, too.